AntanasMurelis/AntanasMurelis.github.io/index.md

 ### Interpretable machine learning: Prediction of Pneumonia from X-ray Images

 A significant barrier to ML's adoption in many fields is the lack of interpretability of black box models.
-In this project, I use several techniques to gain insights into various models.
+The project is focused on bringing interpretability to prediction using black-box models on development and prognosis of pneumonia accross several data modalities, inluding simple tabular data to images.

 <!--
 <img src="images/CNN_Intergrated_Gradient.png?raw=true" alt="Sentiment Map" width="25%" height="auto"/>
 <img src="images/agg_shap_importances.png?raw=true" alt="Sentiment Analysis" width="35%" height="auto"/>